A Universal Bilinear Model for the Dependence of Void Asymmetry Distributions on $\Omega_{m}$ and $\sigma_{8}$: Physical Analysis

-Figure~\ref{fig:ill} illustrates a projected giant void in the $x_{1}$-$x_{2}$ plane, and shows how the redshift asymmetry of the void galaxies changes as the orientation of the bisector (dashed green line) changes.
-The bisector that yields the maximum redshift asymmetry, $\Delta z_{\rm max}$, (bottom-left panel) corresponds to the projected 2D spin axis of this void, and this value of $\Delta z_{\rm max}$ reflects how rapidly and coherently the void galaxies rotate around the void spin axis.
-By determining $\Delta z_{\rm max}$ of all voids for each cosmology, we numerically determine the probability density distribution, $p(\Delta z_{\rm max})$ by dividing the range of the redshift asymmetry into infinitesimally small bins of equal length.
-The associated uncertainties in the determination of $p(\Delta z_{\rm max})$ are computed as Poisson errors at each bin.
+Fig.~\ref{fig:ill} illustrates a projected giant void in the $x_{1}$-$x_{2}$ plane, depicting how the redshift asymmetry of its member galaxies changes as the orientation of the bisector (dashed green line) alters.
+The bisector that yields the maximum redshift asymmetry, $\Delta z_{\rm max}$, corresponds to the projected 2D spin axis of this void (bottom-right panel).
+This maximum value of $\Delta z_{\rm max}$ reflects how rapidly and coherently the member galaxies rotate around the spin axis.
+Determining the values of $\Delta z_{\rm max}$ of all voids for each cosmology, we numerically obtain the probability density distribution, $p(\Delta z_{\rm max})$, by dividing the full range of $\Delta z_{\rm max}$ into short bins and counting the numbers of voids whose values of $\Delta z_{\rm max}$ fall in each bin.
+The associated uncertainty in $p(\Delta z_{\rm max})$ at each bin is computed as the Poisson error.
+From here on, we refer to $p(\Delta z_{\rm max})$ as {\it the void asymmetry distribution}.

-Before comparing the redshift asymmetry distributions of voids among the different background cosmologies, however, it is necessary to create $R_{\rm v}$-controlled samples of voids, since the void spins were found to sensitively vary with $R_{\rm v}$~\citep{KL25}.
-Dividing the ranges of $R_{\rm v}$ into short intervals, we draw equal number of voids whose effective radii fall in each interval for all of the cosmologies considered to create the $R_{\rm v}$-controlled void samples.
-Figure~\ref{fig:nrv} plots the number counts of voids as a function of $R_{\rm v}$ from the original and controlled samples of voids (left and right panels, respectively).
-As can be seen, although the original samples of voids greatly differ in their size distributions among the background cosmologies, the controlled samples yield the identical size distributions of voids not only among the cosmologies belonging to the same class but among all of the cosmologies considered.